 The #1 Snack to Help Lower Blood Sugar, According to a Dietitian

-Though you might have heard the phrase before, you might not be as familiar with the basics of how blood sugar works.
+Though you might have heard the phrase before, you might not be as familiar with how blood sugar works.
 After you eat or drink anything that contains calories, your body breaks down the food into simple glucose molecules.
 This is the form of energy that all of the cells in your body can use, and the hormone insulin acts like a key to allow glucose to get into our cells.
 To get the energy to your cells, glucose must travel through your blood, hence the term "blood glucose" (often referred to as blood sugar since glucose is a simple sugar molecule).
 Therefore, after you eat, your blood sugar will go up.
 And if your body runs out of glucose from that meal, your blood sugar will fall.
 This is natural and happens in all of our bodies.

 There are many ways to enjoy this super healthy snack today and reap the benefits.
 For starters, you can bring a bag of mixed nuts on the go for variety in flavor and texture (try to choose unsalted nuts to help keep your sodium intake in check).
-If you're feeling more creative and have some extra time, try making one of our homemade spiced nuts recipes like Chile-Lime Peanuts and Rosemary-Garlic Pecans.
+If you're feeling more creative and have some extra time, try making one of our homemade spiced nuts recipes like Pizza Pistachios and Rosemary-Garlic Pecans.
 This will help you use antioxidant-rich spices to amp up the flavor and customize your snacks to your liking.